Refhub-ir/Refhub/README.md

-# DaneshkarTeam1403.1
+# Refhub_Ir

 ## Overview
-DaneshkarTeam1403.1 is a web application built using ASP.NET Core.
+Refhub_Ir is a web application built using ASP.NET Core.
 It provides functionalities for managing books, authors, categories, and keywords.
 The application is structured with areas for Admin and User, and includes features such as account management, book relations, and more.

 ## Features
 - User and Admin areas with separate controllers and views.